Sept 2013 – Sept 2016

 - Dr Alan Marshall

-Prior to joining CCSR, I did a MSc Economics at Economics department, I did my MSc dissertation at Centre for Health Economics with Prof Matt Sutton, which we looked at the evidence for Physician-Induced Demand in China’s health care system, using CHARLS.
+Prior to joining CCSR, I did an MSc Economics at Economics department, I did my MSc dissertation at Centre for Health Economics with Prof Matt Sutton, which we looked at the evidence for Physician-Induced Demand in China’s health care system, using CHARLS.
 I completed a BSc Economics at Bristol University in 2010 and a MA Economics here in 2011.

 Previously interned at Citibank and Bank of China in China, I work part-time managing my own stock portfolio since Sep 2011, this partly funds my research.
-I am interested in mobile internet and consumer behaviours, with a focus of Chinese market.
+I am interested in mobile internet and consumer behaviours, with a focus of the Chinese market.